LightningKitty/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-The first thing we did was to determine which days are weekdays and which days are on weekends.
+The first thing we did was to work out the day of the week for every date.
 Then we created a new factor variable *daytype* to indicate whether a given day is a weekday or a weekend day.

 ```r